Connecticut Medical Malpractice Lawyer

 Additionally, state law puts a roadblock in the form of a “reasonable inquiry” certification that must be filed before a lawsuit can proceed.

-In general, it is wise to follow these steps:
+In general, it is wise to follow these steps if you suspect medical negligence or malpractice:

 - Contact a medical malpractice attorney as soon as possible.
 An experienced lawyer can help determine if your case meets the elements necessary to bring a medical malpractice suit.
 They will also ensure that your lawsuit is filed in a timely fashion, which is important given Connecticut’s strict time limits.